The impact of lockdown on our dogs socialisation

 What about at home?

 We were allowed to go out during lockdown for exercise, so our dogs still got to see other dogs, at least.
 The house was a different story altogether.
 Where once we would have expected regular visitors, we now had none.
-Delivery people were being weird, our kids stopped having friends over, and we started shouting at people through the window!
+Delivery people were being weird, our kids stopped having friends over, and we started shouting at people through the window instead of inviting them in!

-Many of us also started noisily celebrating the efforts of our frontline services on a Thursday night!
-How do you think our dogs interpreted this behaviour, combined with our new habit of shouting through the letter box or out the window?
+Many of us also started noisily celebrating the efforts of our frontline services on a Thursday night – remember that!
+How do you think our dogs interpreted this behaviour?
+Combine that with our new habit of shouting through the letter box or out the window?

+It is easy to see why our dogs thought the world outside was a dangerous place.
 We were now demonstrating extremely defensive behaviour at our boundaries!
-Our homes had become a closed environment that was only for family, and this went on for a really long time.
-They just never became used to sharing their space with other people.
+Our homes had become a closed environment that was only for our family, and this went on for a really long time.
+These dogs just never became used to sharing their space with other people.

 A new normal

-These experiences, or lack of, have set your dogs sense of “normal”.
+These experiences were used to create your dogs sense of “normal”.

 Socialisation is all about learning what’s normal and what isn’t.
 Our older dogs weren’t so affected because their normal was already well established before lockdown.
 For them, lockdown felt weird, but they never forgot what it was like before.
 As we went back to how things were, the confident, older dog, bounced back to old habits and all was well.